nus-cs2103-AY2526S1/tp/docs/DeveloperGuide.md

 * 2a.
 The person didn't exist.

     * 2a1.
-AddressBook shows an error message.
+StudentConnect shows an error message.

         Use case resumes at step 2.